Research by CBRE shows that the London office rentals industry is on the rise again.

 September recorded the highest figures for London office rentals this year since June.

-Activity surrounding Central London office rentals has taken a step forward as September saw the amount of transactions across all markets rise for the first time this year research conducted by commercial agency CB Richard Ellis shows.
+Central London office leasing activity has taken a step for the better as the amount of transactions across all markets rose for the first time this year in September.
+Research conducted by commercial agency CB Richard Ellis shows.

-This level of activity has pushed take up of London office rentals for the third quarter of 2011 to 2.7 million square feet, the highest quarterly total of the year so far.
+This level of activity has seen take up of London office rentals increase for the third quarter of 2011 to 2.7 million square feet, the highest quarterly total of the year so far.

-The figure is a welcome surprise compared to second quarter London office rentals amount of 2.2 million square feet, although that is down on the 3.5 million square feet recorded for the same period last year.
+The figure is a welcome surprise compared to London office rentals in the second quarter of 2.2 million square feet, although that is down on the 3.5 million square feet recorded for the same period last year.

-Whilst only four London office rentals over 20,000 square feet were completed in September, this month’s office leasing activity was defined by a large number of smaller-scale deals.
+Whilst only four deals over 20,000 square feet were completed in September, London office rentals this month was defined by a large number of smaller-scale deals.